Doctor

 Dr. Manoch Panthongwiriyakul

-As a surgeon, Dr. Manoch has extensive experience in caring for patients with a wide range of conditions and performing surgeries, including minimally invasive procedures.
-He said.
+As a general surgeon, Dr. Manoch has extensive experience managing a wide range of conditions and performing both open and minimally invasive surgeries.

 Related Health Blogs